New Wave Band:

 Shondells hit.
 She co-wrote the B side, "Lucky Number," which climbed as high as #3 on the UK charts.

-as well known now, it actually reached a higher position on the UK charts (#19).
-However, her next enduring single
+known now, it actually reached a higher position on the UK charts (#19).
+However, her next enduring single was the

-Toy.
-Written by Thomas Dolby (famous for his smash hit "She Blinded
+Written by Thomas Dolby (famous for his smash hit "She Blinded Me With

-Me With Science"), this track provided an ideal setting for Lene's quavering New Wave singing.
-(The repeated
+Science"), this track provided an ideal setting for Lene's quavering New Wave singing.
+(The repeated lyric "I

 Later albums failed to earn as much attention, and Lene took time off to raise a family.
 She